sebastian-nehrdich/sebastian-nehrdich.github.io/_pages/background.md

 Education
 ======
 * 2012-2017: Bachelor of Arts
-  * Indology as major and Sinology as minor,
+  * Indology as major and Sinology as minor
   * University of Hamburg
   * Title: "Two Commentaries on Vasubandhu’s Triṃśikā: A comparative analaysis of Sthiramati’s and Xuanzang’s exegesis"
   * Supervisor: Michael Zimmermann